Artificial Intelligence Glossary

 Adaptive Learning Rate

-Dynamic adjustment of model training speed based on performance feedback to optimize learning efficiency and convergence.
+Dynamic adjustment of model training speed based on performance feedback to optimize learning efficiency, prevent overshooting, and ensure stable convergence.

 Adversarial Examples